 Saw flies do not have a sting.

-The sawfly on the right is Rhogogaster viridis in the Tenthredinidae family which has over 4000 species world wide, 900 European species, and almost 400 species in Britain.
+The sawfly above is Rhogogaster viridis in the Tenthredinidae family which has over 4000 species world wide, 900 European species, and almost 400 species in Britain.
 British species range in length from 2.5 - 14 mm.
 Most have antennae with 9 segments, but some have up to 15, and others as few as 7.

 In this species the pterostigma on the front edge of the forewing is either all green or all yellow, and you can just make this out as she has not completely closed her wings.
 Adults of this species fly from May to August and are 10 - 13 mm long.
 The head and thorax are green with black markings.

 The larvae eat a wide variety of leaves, and is green, grey or yellow with black spots along the sides.
 It is found on willow, poplar, alder spirea.
 It is found in forest edges and clearings.